-Objective Initiatives to achieve the objective Progress toward the objective As a general principle, the recruitment/selection process for Board candidates will: Objectives incorporated into N/A - No new directors were recruited during the a. have as a primary focus securing the skills required; recruitment/selection year b. ensure that the candidate pool reflects a diversity of backgrounds, knowledge, experience and perspectives and has no undue restrictions for representation. processes The measurable objective in this process will be (whether or not a recruitment consultant/executive search firm is engaged on a Board candidate search) that the Chair of the Nominations Committee establishes: i. a confidential listing of all candidates available for possible consideration applying the Board-mandated skills/experience criteria for the particular Board position to be filled - together with a statement of percentage female and/or gender diverse representation in the listing; and ii. a confidential listing of all candidates recommended to the Board for personal interview together with a statement of percentage female and/or gender diverse representation.
+Objective Initiatives to achieve the objective Progress toward the objective As a general principle, the recruitment/selection process for Board candidates will: a. have as a primary focus securing the skills required; b. a. the state of th Objectives incorporated into recruitment/selection processes N/A - No new directors were recruited during the year b. ensure that the candidate pool reflects a diversity of backgrounds, knowledge, experience and perspectives and has no undue restrictions for representation.
+The measurable objective in this process will be (whether or not a recruitment consultant/executive search firm is engaged on a Board candidate search) that the Chair of the Nominations Committee establishes: a confidential listing of all candidates available for possible consideration applying the Board-mandated skills/experience criteria for the particular Board position to be filled - together with a statement of percentage female and/or gender diverse representation in the listing; and ii. a confidential listing of all candidates recommended to the Board for personal interview together with a statement of percentage female and/or gender diverse representation.
 This listing is available to be shared with Board members.
 2. To facilitate this process, the Board will maintain a skills matrix and profile of existing Board members in order to guide the development of the skills/experience criteria for any Board position to be filled.
-Board skills matrix maintained The matrix was updated during the year 3.
-The Board will, having regard to the profile and timing of the appointment and retirement of Directors, endeavour to have a minimum of thirty percent (30%) of female members on the Board.
+Board skills matrix maintained The matrix was updated during the year The Board will, having regard to the profile and timing of the appointment and retirement of Directors, endeavour to have a minimum of thirty percent (30%) of female members on the Board.
 Objectives incorporated into recruitment/selection processes Objective achieved 4.
 At the executive level, the recruitment/selection process will: Objectives Objective met in relation have as a primary focus securing the requisite skills and experience required, with fair and merit-based decisions determining candidate selection; and incorporated into recruitment/selection processes to several senior appointments during the year ensure that the candidate pool reflects a diversity of backgrounds, knowledge, experience and perspectives and has no undue restrictions for representation.
 A recruitment consultant/executive search firm will not necessarily be engaged for each role.
-However, where engaged, the recruitment consultant/executive search firm must be instructed to provide the Managing Director & CEO a confidential listing of all candidates recommended by the search firm for consideration for personal interview - together with a statement of percentage female and/or gender diverse representation.
+However, where engaged, the recruitment consultant/executive search firm must be instructed to provide the Managing Director & CEO a confidential listing of all candidates recommended by the search firm for consideration for personal interview - together with a statement of percentage female and/or gender diverse